-The ESCP Europe Energy Trading Challenge was concieved and developed by a partnership between the world's oldest business university, ESCP Europe and the specialist Energy Trading and Education consultants, Smart Global and is proudly sponsored by Glencore, one of the world's largest natural resource companies.
+The ESCP Business School Energy Trading Challenge was conceived and developed by a partnership between the world's oldest business university, ESCP Business School and the specialist Energy Trading and Education consultants, Smart Global and is proudly sponsored by Glencore, one of the world's largest natural resource companies.

 Glencore is one of the world’s largest global diversified natural resource companies and a major producer and marketer of more than 90 commodities, with 90 offices in over 50 countries.

 The Group’s oil business is predominantly based in the heart of the London’s West End, New York and Singapore.
 Key commodities include crude oil and oil products.

 We have been involved in the marketing of oil since our business began in 1974.
 Today, in addition to trading oil products, our oil business, together with our partners, is investing in and developing oil production facilities.